 - In lens image stabilization for 5 Axis Sync IS (with applicable cameras)

 Announced in September 2016, the Olympus M.ZUIKO Digital ED 12-100mm F4 IS PRO is a professional-grade zoom lens with a 24-200mm equivalent focal length range in 35mm terms.
-Designed for Micro Four Thirds mirrorless cameras, this very versatile lens can be used for landscape, macro, travel, portrait, and wildlife photography.
+This versatile lens is designed for Micro Four Thirds mirrorless cameras and can be used for landscape, macro, travel, portrait, and wildlife photography.

-In terms of optical design, the Olympus 12-100mm f/4 IS PRO lens has 17 elements in 11 groups.
+Regarding optical design, the Olympus 12-100mm f/4 IS PRO lens has 17 elements in 11 groups.
 This includes five ED elements, three aspherical elements, two Super HR elements, one HR element, and one DSA (Dual-Sided Aspherical) element.
-It has a minimum focus distance of 0.15 m (5.91inches) and a 0.3x maximum magnification.
+It has a minimum focus distance of 0.15 m (5.91 inches) and a 0.3x maximum magnification.

-Amazingly, this Olympus 12-100mm f/4 lens has a strong 5-stop image stabilization system once the focal length is set to 100mm.
-It can also reach up to 6.5 stops when paired with an Olympus camera with built-in 5-axis image stabilization.
+This Olympus 12-100mm f/4 lens has a strong 5-stop image stabilization system once the focal length is 100mm.
+It can reach up to 6.5 stops when paired with an Olympus camera with built-in 5-axis image stabilization.
 This general-purpose lens also has a manual focus clutch mechanism, IS switch, and an L-Fn button.

 Like newer Olympus lenses, this pro lens uses MSC (Movie & Still Compatible) focusing system.
 It also employs 7 circular aperture blades and a 72-mm filter thread.
 Measuring Ø77.5 x 116.5 mm and weighing 561 grams (1.23 lb), the Olympus 12-100mm f/4 IS PRO is quite big and heavy but balances well.
 The only concern here is its hefty price.